 Cost of Living

-The cost of living in Saint John is approximately 10% lower than the national average, making it an affordable city to reside in.
+The cost of living in Saint John is generally lower than the national average, making it an attractive place to reside.

 Employment